Earth, Wind & Fire: Holiday

 EWF went on to perform on the forum float at the 2018 Rose Parade held in Pasadena, California.
 On May 2, 2018, the band started a Las Vegas Residency at the Venetian Theatre, Las Vegas, Nevada.

 On September 10, 2019, The Los Angeles City Council declared that September 21 would be dedicated Earth, Wind & Fire Day.
 On November 22 of that year the band received the Portrait of a Nation Prize at the Smithsonian's American Portrait Gala.
 EWF were one of the inductees at the 42nd Kennedy Center Honors that took place on December 7, 2019.
 EWF became the first Black group to be inducted into Kennedy Honors.
-The band later guested on Meghan Trainor's October 2020 "Christmas Album A Very Trainor Christmas".
+The band later guested on Meghan Trainor's October 2020 Christmas studio album A Very Trainor Christmas.
+A song off the album called Holidays rose to No. 10 on the Billboard Holiday Digital Song Sales chart and No. 35 on the Billboard Canadian Adult Contemporary chart.

-During September 2021, EWF reached the top 10 of Billboard's Adult R&B Airplay chart for the first time in 28 years with their new single “You Want My Love,” featuring Lucky Daye.
-On 24 April 2022, former saxophonist Andrew Woolfolk passed away at the age of 71.
+During September 2021, EWF reached the top 10 of Billboard's Adult R&B Airplay chart for the first time in 28 years with their new single "You Want My Love", featuring Lucky Daye.
+On April 24, 2022, former saxophonist Andrew Woolfolk died at the age of 71.
 The band later embarked on a joint summer tour with Carlos Santana and made a guest appearance on the Isley Brothers' September 2022 album Make Me Say It Again, Girl.

-On January 1, 2023, it was announced that former drummer Fred White had died at 67.
+On January 1, 2023, it was announced that former drummer Fred White had died at the age of 67.

 In March 2023, Earth, Wind & Fire IP, LLC filed a lawsuit for copyright infringement and trademark dilution against Substantial Music Group and Stellar Communications which had launched an Earth, Wind & Fire Legacy Reunion group.

-Earth, Wind & Fire will tour in 2023 as co-headliners with Lionel Richie.
+In March 2024, a federal judge in Miami ruled in favor of the trademarked Earth, Wind & Fire group against the tribute group, which contains former side musicians and has no original members.

+Earth, Wind & Fire later announced a joint tour, due to occur in summer 2023, with Lionel Richie.
+The band later appeared on Victoria Monét's 2023 album Jaguar II.
+A song off the album called, "Hollywood" featuring EW&F and Monet's daughter Hazel, earned a Grammy nomination in the category of Best Traditional R&B Performance.

+On August 3, 2025, Earth, Wind & Fire appeared as guests of Sabrina Carpenter during her headline set at Lollapalooza, where they sang "Let's Groove" and "September".

 Legacy

-Earth, Wind & Fire's songs have been covered by artists including Whitney Houston, D'Angelo, Donny Osmond, Patti LaBelle, Taylor Swift, Olly Murs, Kirk Franklin, Wynonna Judd, Maxine Nightingale, Yolanda Adams, Ledisi, Miki Howard, Chicago, Chaka Khan and 112.

-EWF has been sampled by artists such as Drake, A Tribe Called Quest, Missy Elliott, Public Enemy, Snoop Dogg, Jay-Z, the Fugees, LL Cool J, Kid Ink, Salt-N-Pepa and Basement Jaxx.
-The band has also been sampled by the likes of Björk, Diddy, The Roots, Will Smith, Nas, TLC, Common, Lupe Fiasco, Big Sean, Tupac Shakur and MC Lyte.